THE AFFILIATE MARKETING PRIMER

 As far as your income expectations go, only you can say what success will be for you - making enough to live a little more comfortably or to retire wealthy on are vastly different goals!
 The route you select might also depend on how much of yourself you're willing to invest in this webmarketing effort.
 But whatever your path, real success probably comes down to this:

-Find your niche, and fill it wisely.
 I'm sure there are some good affiliate programs that you can incorporate into that recipe.

 SEARCH THIS SITE OR THE WEB: